VENICE BIENNALE

 HOME

-The HOME proposal for the Venice Biennale 2025 presents an immersive, culturally rich experience grounded in Indigenous knowledge systems and architectural innovation.
+HOME presents an immersive, culturally rich experience grounded in Indigenous knowledge systems and architectural innovation.
 Led by Dr Michael Mossman, Emily McDaniel, and Jack Gillmer (Lilley), as part of a Creative Sphere of First Nations architects and practitioners, the project conceptualises “home” as a convergence of memory, sensation, relationships, and future.
 The pavilion design integrates natural and artificial elements, focusing on sustainability, community engagement, and deep connections with Country.

 The proposal offers visitors an interactive space — the Country Sphere — designed for sensory engagement with earth, sound, and tactile elements.
 Participants are invited to leave their mark on the Living Canvas, sharing stories of home through a fusion of ancient traditions and contemporary technologies.
 The pavilion fosters deep connections with the environment, utilising both physical experiences and digital extensions through augmented reality.